AdityaDeshmane/iOSPullToRefreshControl/README.md

    ><pre><code> [_tableView addSubview:pullToRefreshView];</code></pre>

- > // Handle scrollview's these 2 delegate methods and call to respective methods of pull to refresh control as follows
+ > // Handle scrollview's these 2 delegate methods and call to respective methods of pull to refresh control as follows (just copy paste them as it is)

  ><pre><code>- (void)scrollViewDidScroll:(UIScrollView *)scrollView
 {